UHDanke/gd_docs/triggers/level_visual.md

 Borders can only be parallel to the ground, and will not rotate if Rotate Gameplay is used.

-Padding determines the Y offset, this can be calculated by the formula $OffsetY = (15 - HeightY) \cdot Padding$, where the Y height includes zoom.
+Padding determines the Y offset, this can be calculated by the formula $OffsetY = (10.5 - HeightY) \cdot Padding - 0.5$, where the Y height includes zoom.

 Gamemodes without borders like Cube and Robot are not affected by Camera Mode, not even by the camera settings.